 Coding

-What is LLM latency and why is it important?
+What is LLM latency, and why is it important?

-Low latency is crucial for delivering smooth, real-time user experiences—especially in applications like chatbots, coding assistants, customer support, and translation tools, where inference performance directly affects user satisfaction.
+Low latency is crucial for delivering smooth, real-time user experiences, especially in applications like chatbots, coding assistants, customer support, and translation tools, where inference performance directly affects user satisfaction.
 High latency can lead to frustration, reduced engagement, and lower user satisfaction.
-As LLMs become integrated into more products and services, optimizing latency is key to maintaining performance, responsiveness, and overall product success.

 Factors that affect LLM latency